vincentarelbundock/Rdatasets/doc/dragracer/rst/rpdr_ep.rst

    ``bottom6``
       a character vector for the sixth queen in the bottom of that episode.
 Thanks, Season 11.

+   ``bottom7``
+      a character vector for the seventh queen in the bottom of that episode.
+Thanks, Season 14.

    ``lipsyncartist``
       a character vector for the lip-sync artist